aimbot17/learnest/README.md

 ## Description

 Welcome to Apna College, a web app designed to provide a user experience similar to Apna College, with additional features and improvements.
-Explore the app, and feel free to contribute to enhance its functionality.

 ## Getting Started